Creator Questions: Getting started

 Unless you specify otherwise, backers can pledge to your project from anywhere in the world.
 It’s always fun to have a backer from across the globe, but it can also mean paying for international postage to send rewards overseas.

 As you build your rewards, you’ll have the option to specify global shipping costs, and shipping to certain countries.
-For more information on specifying shipping costs for your backers, read on here.
+During the course of your campaign, if you find that you'd like to offer shipping options to more countries, you're welcome to add more shipping specifications or create new reward tiers.
+For more information on setting shipping costs for your backers, read on here.

 If you'd rather not ship internationally, you can configure your reward tiers so that you’re only shipping within your own country.
 Just be sure to set the 'Shipping details' drop down accordingly when creating each reward tier.
 This restriction will be presented in the reward's description and repeated to backers throughout the checkout process.